The Questions to Ask When Viewing a House

 Are there any upcoming development plans that might affect your decision?
 By delving into these aspects, you’ll gain a clearer picture of the lifestyle the area offers.

-A Move iQ property report can help you know any property instantly, just enter the postcode select the report based on the information you want, and you will have all you need at your fingertips.
+You can change many things about a property but not its location.
+A Move iQ property report can help you know any property instantly.
+Just enter the postcode select the report based on the information you want, and you will have all you need at your fingertips.

-7. Why is the seller moving?
+8. Why is the seller moving?

-8. How long have the owners lived there?
+9. How long have the owners lived there?

 Perhaps the seller has lived there for a number of years, loves their home but needs to downsize.
 If this is the case then who they sell to might be important, so being charming about their home could go in your favour.

-If the seller has lived there for a relatively short space of time then this should set off alarm bells.
-Have they had neighbour issues?
 Has a recent planning application been granted that could be detrimental to the property?
 Are there building works nearby?
 Or is there an issue with the property itself?
 Either way, you’ll want to find out.

-9. What’s the Energy Performance Rating (EPC)
+10. What’s the Energy Performance Rating (EPC)

 Another crucial aspect to discuss is the property’s energy efficiency.
 Inquire about the insulation, heating systems, and any energy-saving features.
 This will not only help you understand the environmental impact but also provide insights into potential utility bills.
-It’s important to have a comprehensive understanding of the property’s ongoing costs to help you determine if the property is affordable to you over the long term.
+It’s important to have a understanding of the property’s ongoing costs to help you determine if the property is affordable to you over the long term.

 An Energy Performance Certificate (EPC) gives a home an energy rating, based on its energy efficiency.
 The energy certificate will give your property a rating from A (highly efficient) to G (inefficient).
 The UK average is D.